Habib Bourguiba: Legacy

 Habib Bourguiba led Tunisia to independence, and founded the second civil republic in the Arab world after that of Lebanon.
 He then implemented a series of "Tunisification" policies to bring forward the building of a nation-state.

-As for former minister Mohamed Charfi, subsequent transformations of the Tunisian society brought by the action of Bourguiba are numerous: urbanization, education, transition to another family model and women's liberation.
+As for former minister Charfi, subsequent transformations of the Tunisian society brought by the action of Bourguiba are numerous: urbanization, education, transition to another family model and women's liberation.
 He also insisted on the part Bourguiba had in reforming the country, alongside other great personalities in Tunisia history, such as Kheireddine Pacha and Tahar Haddad.
 "If underdevelopment were a sickness, then Bourguiba was able to make the right diagnosis and implement effective remedies".
 However, others question the extent of success in this battle for development and the role Bourguiba had in this evolution.